 Augusta whale watching tours depart at 10 a.m and 2 p.m. every day from mid-May through August.
 Boats are stationed in Augusta Boat Harbour.
 Naturalists and biologists on board will share their knowledge and passion for Western Australia’s marine wildlife.
 Many boats offer air-conditioned lounges and 360-degree panoramic views through seat-to-ceiling windows.

 Bremmer Bay is famous for encounters with magnificent orca whales.
-The small scenic coastal town in five hours drive from Perth (or two hours from Albany) boasts the largest population of orcas in the southern hemisphere.
+The small scenic coastal town a five hour drive from Perth (or two hours from Albany) boasts the largest population of orcas in the southern hemisphere.
 About 150 of them congregate in their feeding grounds in the Bremer Canyon from January to March.
 There are also some sperm and pilot whales, and sunfish.
 Whale watching can be combined with a beach vacation at that time.
-July brings southern right whales to Bremer Bay to give birth so its the best time to see mothers and calves in the sheltered bays around Bremer.
+July brings southern right whales to Bremer Bay to give birth, so its the best time to see mothers and calves in the sheltered bays around Bremer.

-Fremantle boasts many humpback whale sightings from June to October when mothers and their calves are fulfilling their migration back towards South Ocean.
+Fremantle boasts many humpback whale sightings from June to October when mothers and their calves are fulfilling their migration back towards the South Ocean.
 Many whale-watching excursions leave at that time out of Fremantle Fishing Boat Harbour.
-Some operators also go to the Perth Canyon located in 27 nautical miles (50 km) off the coast of Perth.
+Some operators also go to the Perth Canyon, located 27 nautical miles (50 km) off the coast of Perth.
 Abundant krill population attracts endangered blue whales there every year.